bu-ist/bu-django-bootstrap/README.md

     (venv)$ cd quick_start
     (venv)$ fab start:project=<project_name>,app=<app_name>

-From here on in, ``/app/repo`` is where your code will live and where you should init[ialize] your git repository.

-If all goes well, you're new application should be reachable at http://localhost:8080.
-For a full rundown of set tasks, see ``/docs/new-project.txt``.
+At this point, If all goes well, you're new application should be reachable at http://localhost:8080.

+3) The Git repository has already been initialized for you.
+From here on in, ``/app/repo`` is where your code will live.
+As you may have notice from one of the warnings thrown by the fab start script, all that's left for you to do is add the remote orgin to your local github repository.
+If you have a github repo. configured, you can do so with the following commands:

+    (venv)$ cd /app/repo
+    (venv)$ git remote add origin https://<URL_TO_GITHUB_REPO>.git; git remote -v

+that final line will let you know if the remote is reachable and if the remote orgin addition was succesful.

 CONTINUE AN EXISTING PROJECT:
 ================================